robusta-dev/robusta/docs/configuration/alertmanager-integration/azure-managed-prometheus.rst

 Configure Pull Integration
 ===============================

-For certain features, Robusta needs to reach out to Prometheus and pull metrics.
+A pull integration lets Robusta pull metrics from Azure Managed Prometheus.

-You can configure this one of two ways:
+This can be configured either of two ways:

 .. details:: Option #1: Create an Azure Active Directory authentication app